Overtourism: Nepal

 Mount Everest has become so overtouristed that climbers die of altitude sickness because of the delays caused by overcrowding.
 As of 2020 the Nepalese government was planning to limit permits to those who had climbed another Nepalese peak 21325 ft.

 Netherlands

-Amsterdam in 2019 instituted a daily tourist tax and in 2020, eliminated Red Light District tours.
+Amsterdam instituted a daily tourist tax in 2019, eliminated official tours of the Red Light District in 2020, and launched a "Stay Away" marketing campaign.